rajdeep-314/riscv-interpreter/README.md

 # RISCV Interpreter

-A basic command line based interpreter for RISCV.
+A basic command line based interpreter for RISCV - will add more instructions with time